r52/quasar/docs/index.rst

 * gcc/g++ 11 or later, or Clang 15 or later

   * Tested on Ubuntu 22.04 using both g++ 11 and 12

+* `vcpkg <https://github.com/microsoft/vcpkg>`_ dependencies, for example including but not limited to the following Debian-based packages:

+  * ``build-essential tar curl zip unzip pkg-config``

 macOS